 I lovee the smell of vintage (but I do get rid of it, because lots of people don’t)! and I love vintage because it means there is a story behind it!
 For example, I bought this amazing 40s dress, and it really made me think of all the people who must have worn it!

 Vintage is so special, and definitely worth the smell because it’s unique!

 I feel that a dry cleaning bill is a small price to pay for finding a vintage Versace party dress for less than a hundred bucks.
 For shoes, Lysol disinfectant spray and Dr. Scholl’s insoles will remove smells and germs.
-Saddle soap is good for spiffing up the outsides.posted over 4 years ago
+Saddle soap is good for spiffing up the outsides.posted about 5 years ago

 clothes tend to smell less bad (or more like you) after they’ve been washed a few times.

-shoes are a whole other problem tho…posted over 4 years ago
+shoes are a whole other problem tho…posted about 5 years ago

 Be very careful with dry cleaning.
 I don’t recommend it for most early pieces (by early I mean 50’s and earlier — I don’t know much about 60’s and later).
 Depending on the fabric, dry cleaning can absolutely destroy a piece because dry cleaning isn’t actually dry (some fabrics like rayon shouldn’t get wet) and the chemicals can stress and possibly eat through fabric.
 I have had good luck with dry cleaning, but I prefer to clean things at home in my bathtub.